 As soon as the ground thaws, you can start planting.
-Make sure you water new perennials to a depth of at least 10 cm every day for a week, every other day for the next two weeks and then as required.
+Make sure you water new perennials at the soil level two to three times a week as they get established.

 Always adjust your watering to natural rainfall and drought conditions.
 Add a dose of Parkwood® Transplanter 5-15-5 to minimize transplant shock and help establish healthy roots.

 This perennial adds colour and texture to gardens in late winter to early spring; sometimes they flower when snow is still on the ground!
 Great woodland gardens, rock gardens, and naturalizing.

 Also known as Lenten rose, these flowering perennials are a welcome sight as their foliage and blooms poke up through the snow.